Osomudeya/Osomudeya/README.md

 7. Software as a Service (SAAS)

-## Ongoing Poroject Porfolio Pinned Below!!!
+## Ongoing Project Porfolio Pinned Below 👇👇